System requirements for the application to function correctly:

 Your recommenders will be asked to upload their recommendation letters directly to the SR-EIP online application.

 You can log into the application dashboard to see if the letters of recommendation have been submitted.
 It is important to follow up with your recommenders to be sure they are familiar with the deadline of February 1.
+Your application will not be reviewed if it does not contain two letters of recommendation, it is your responsibility to follow-up with recommenders accordingly and confirm they will submit a letter by the deadline.

 For recommendations, ask professors or instructors who know your work and can comment specifically on your performance, particularly in the field of study related to your research interest.
 Advisors or program directors can comment on your overall achievement, but at least one recommender should be able to comment on your abilities and potential in your chosen field of study.